by John Michalak

-When you’re helpless, when you’ve tried everything and failed, when you’re out of ideas or the motivation to go on, you can unwrap a gift from God that’s offered under no other circumstance.
+When you’ve tried everything and failed, when you’re out of ideas or motivation, you can unwrap a gift from God that’s offered under no other circumstance.
 When you come to the end of yourself, your only freedom left is to give yourself fully to Him.

 God understands our desire for independence.
 He honors our freedom to choose Him or not choose Him.
-But, He also understands that we’ll find no greater freedom than through surrender.
-In the bonds of godly relationship, we’ll finally be free to enjoy the life He intends for us.
+But He also understands that we will find no greater freedom than through surrender.
+In the bonds of godly relationship, we will finally be free to enjoy the life He intends for us.

-This is one reason why the Gospel is such good news—when all hope is lost, new hope is birthed.
-In your helplessness, you’re finally free to lay down your pride and cry out to God with everything you are.
+This is one reason why the Gospel is such good news: when all hope is lost, new hope is birthed.
+In our helplessness, we are finally free to lay down our pride and cry out to God with everything we are.